simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 ---

-# The [:expand:] Statement
+# The template for Statement

-The `[:expand:]` statement is the key:
+The `template for` statement is the key:

 - It's like a **compile-time for-loop**
-- Generates code for each struct member
+- E.g., it generates code for each struct member
-- By the time your program runs, all reflection has been "expanded" into normal C++ code
+- By the time your program runs, all reflection has been *expanded* into normal C++ code

 This means:
 - **Zero runtime overhead**